 ADD SWG5A2/96/10#3928

 5.A113 The allocation of the frequency band 14.8-15.35 GHz to the space research service on a primary basis is limited to satellite systems operating in the space-to-space, space-to-Earth and Earth-to-space directions at distances from the Earth of less than 2 × 106 km in accordance with Resolution [A113] (WRC-23).
-Other uses of the frequency band by the space research service are on a secondary basis.
+Other uses of the frequency band by the space research service are on a secondary basis.The use of the frequency band 14.8-15.35 GHz by the space research service (space-to-Earth, Earth-to-space) is on a secondary basis with respect to the terrestrial services in Japan, Korea (Rep. of) and United States of America.
 (WRC-23)

 APPENDIX 4 (REV.WRC-19)